 Key Takeaway

-Section 232 tariffs are unavoidable for steel (50%), aluminum (50%), copper (50%), and autos (25%) regardless of source country.
-The UK pays 25% on steel/aluminum under the EPD, and Australia is exempt.
-Factor these into your cost calculations and explore domestic sourcing or USMCA alternatives where possible.
+Section 232 tariffs are largely unavoidable by switching countries, but the rate depends on the tier: 50% on articles wholly of steel, aluminum, or copper, and 25% on derivative products substantially made of those metals (both on full customs value since the April 6, 2026 restructuring), plus 25% on autos.
+The UK pays a reduced 25% on steel/aluminum under the EPD, and Australia is exempt.
+Factor the correct tier into your cost calculations and explore domestic sourcing or USMCA alternatives where possible.

 Calculate Your Import Duty